Aixufey/Docker-Complete/src/MultipleContainers/README.md

 - Mongodb and backend are on the same network, but how can frontend communicate with backend if not on the same network?
 We exposed port 80 for HTTP inside backend image

-- Persisting data on Backend `docker run --name goals-backend -v logs:/app/logs -v "C:\Users\sparrow\Desktop\Docker-Complete\src\MultipleContainers\backend:/app" -v /app/node_modules --rm -d --network goals-net -p 80:80 goals-node`
+- Persisting data on Backend `docker run --name goals-backend -v logs:/app/logs -v "C:\Users\sparrow\Desktop\Docker-Complete\src\MultipleContainers\backend:/app" -v /app/node_modules -e MONGODB_USERNAME=sparrow --rm -d --network goals-net -p 80:80 goals-node`

+- Check for authentication after container have spun up `docker logs goals-backend`

     1. `-v logs:/app/logs`: This creates a Docker volume named logs on your host machine and mounts it to the /app/logs directory in your Docker container.
 Any files written to /app/logs inside the container will be stored in the logs volume on the host.
 This is typically done for log files that you want to persist and access even if the container is removed.
     2. `-v "C:\Users\sparrow\Desktop\Docker-Complete\src\MultipleContainers\backend:/app":` This mounts the local directory C:\Users\sparrow\Desktop\Docker-Complete\src\MultipleContainers\backend from your host machine to the /app directory in the Docker container.
 This is typically done during development so that changes to the local files are immediately reflected in the container.